bachka/mongolian-kbl-german-kb/README.md

 ### How to use
 - - -

-### Which key where setted can you see on pictures below:
+### Which key where setted can you see on pictures below
 - - -
 ![Normal Look](images/0_Normale_Ansicht.jpg) 1.
 Normal Look <br>